russelsantos19/100-days-of-code/r1-log.md

 ### R1D78
 I began a new page for my website where you can view and edit appointments.
 It is a table of schedules that contains information about the client, the patient, etc..
 Now it started to get complicated.
 Hope to finish well and fast.

+### R1D79
+I had to revise my code and apply MVVM architecture.
+So today, I study about #MVVM.
+I also learned and applied the toLocaleString method that converts a date object to a string, using locale settings.